Webinar | January.14.2021 | 8am - 9am (Eastern Standard Time)Webinar - Recording Available

 James Lloyd is a partner in Orrick's “outstanding” Cyber & Data Privacy Enforcement & Litigation Practice in London.
 Working with clients to navigate all aspects of international data privacy and cyber security crises to achieve better commercial, regulatory and judicial outcomes.

 James has led the response to significant enforcement investigations by international and domestic regulators, including the UK’s Information Commissioner’s Office, law enforcement agencies and Parliamentary Select Committees and also has significant expertise in conducting internal investigations on behalf of international corporations.
 Backed by extensive litigation experience, he is able to defend his clients when data privacy issues lead to litigation.
+Understanding what matters to regulators and the courts is at the heart of his approach to privacy advisory and compliance work.

 Dr. Christian Schröder heads Orrick's IP/IT & Data Privacy Practice Group in Germany in Orrick’s Düsseldorf Office.
 Christian advises medium sized (Mittelstand) companies to large multinationals on IP, Unfair and Deceptive Trade Practices, E-Commerce, IT and Data Privacy/Data Protection.